gopheracademy/gopheracademy-web/content/advent-2017/lexmachine-advent.md

 Tokenizing English is very difficult in general because determining the part of speech of a particular word is not always obvious.
 The same word can play multiple *semantic* roles in a sentence.
-Humans to consider the sentence in its entirety when determining the parts of speech for each word.
+Humans consider the sentence in its entirety when determining the parts of speech for each word.
 This allows us to "noun verbs" and "verb nouns."